 Via our website: www.raf-ff.org.uk

-We, the RAF Families Federation promises to respect the confidentiality of any personal data you share with us, or that we get from other organisations, to keep it safe, and we will always take every effort to protect your privacy.
+We promise to respect the confidentiality of any personal data you share with the RAF Families Federation, or that we get from other organisations, to keep it safe, and we will always take every effort to protect your privacy.

 We pride ourselves on our honesty and openness and will always be clear how, when and why we collect and process your information; we promise will never do anything with your details that you wouldn’t reasonably expect.

 We collect information in the following ways: